Ishan Kishan

-Ishan Pranav Kumar Pandey Kishan (born 18 July 1998) is an Indian cricketer who plays for the Indian national cricket team as a wicket-keeper batsman.
+Ishan Pranav Kumar Pandey Kishan (born 18 July 1998) is an Indian International cricketer who plays for the Indian national cricket team.
+He plays as for the Sunrisers Hyderabad In the Indian Premier League.
 He made his international debut in March 2021 against England.
-He plays for Jharkhand in domestic cricket.
-In the Indian Premier League, he plays for Sunrisers Hyderabad.
+He captains Jharkhand in domestic cricket and was stand-in captain for Sunrisers Hyderabad in Indian Premier League in the absence of full-time captain Pat Cummins for the first half of the 2026 season.

-In December 2022 he scored 210 runs in 131 balls in a One Day International (ODI) match against Bangladesh, becoming the youngest cricketer to score an ODI double century and the first to convert a maiden ODI century to a double century.
+In December 2022 he scored 210 runs in 131 balls in an ODI match against Bangladesh, becoming the cricketer with the fastest ODI double century, youngest cricketer to score an ODI double century and the first to convert a maiden ODI century to a double century.

 He was the captain of India's squad for the 2016 Under-19 Cricket World Cup.
-He was a part of the Indian squad which won the 2023 Asia Cup.
+He was a part of the Indian squad which won the 2023 Asia Cup and 2026 T20 World Cup.

 Early life

 Ishan Kishan was born on 18 July 1998 in Patna, Bihar.
-His father, Pranav Kumar Pandey is a builder by profession in Patna.
-Due to registration issues between Bihar Cricket Association and the Board of Control for Cricket in India (BCCI), Ishan started playing for neighbouring state Jharkhand.
+He hails from the Goridiha village of Daudnagar block of Aurangabad district, Bihar.
+His father, Pranav Kumar Pandey is a builder by profession in Patna and his mother name is Suchitra Singh.
+Due to registration issues between the Bihar Cricket Association and the Board of Control for Cricket in India (BCCI), Ishan started playing for neighbouring state Jharkhand.
+He occasionally bowls right arm off break and leg break and writes with his right hand.

+In 2023, Ishan Kishan took a break from cricket due to mental fatigue and intense pressure, later describing that period as "depressing" after consistently being benched despite good performances.
+His father confirmed he was very depressed, and the cricketer subsequently turned to spirituality, specifically the Bhagavad Gita, to revive his career and mental well-being.